yvesyue/landmark_classifier/README.md

 ## Challenges

--underfitting for the model from scratch.
+- Underfitting for the model from scratch. solved with redisign the model architecture and train the model from start.
--overfitting for the model transffered.
+- Overfitting for the model transffered. solved with experiment diffenrent transfered model and implementation regularizations.

 ## Future Improvements
--deployment into cloud-based app
+- deployment into cloud-based app

 Feel free to explore the provided Jupyter Notebooks for detailed project implementation.
 Happy coding!